Projects

 Applab!mania Start Screen

 An app I created on code.org's applab that tries to replicate the game osu!mania.
 I decided to try making this after realizing that applab had the timedLoop function and was able to take keyboard input outside of text boxes which would allow me to create frames and controllable objects, like in a game.
-Since the applab platform was not designed for creating games, the performance of the game is not great, but it runs well enough on most chromium-based browsers.
-Firefox, not so much.
-The code with the running game is viewable down below.
+Since the applab platform was not designed for creating games, only certain browsers with high performance like Microsoft Edge or Brave will run it well.

 AppLab Page